A Guide to the Cryptocurrency Wash-Sale Rule

 Let Us Help You Minimize Your Crypto Tax Bill

-The wash-sale rule is a complex feature of the tax code and while it doesn't currently apply to many cryptocurrency transactions, that could change.
+The wash-sale rule is a complex feature of the tax code, and while it doesn't currently apply to many cryptocurrency transactions, it could change.
 Keep in mind that even if the law does change, there are tactics you can use to minimize your tax liability and harvest losses on your taxes.

 Do you need help from a cryptocurrency tax professional?Let's Talk: Schedule A Consultation Today.